Dynamics - Pulleys

 a = (M2g - M1g sin x) / (M1 + M2)

-To minimize the burden of calculations, g is mischievously assumed as 10ms-2 in the
+To make calculations easier, g is assumed as 10ms-2 in the following examples:

 E.g.1